binbinbear/RDA/Tomcat/HorizonToolbox/Readme.txt

 	 Step 1: Unzip "HorizonToolbox1.5.zip" to any folder, for example, the target folder is "C:/HorizonToolbox1.5/".
      Step 2: Open "Command Prompt" and go to "bin" folder in your target folder, for example, "cd C:/HorizonToolbox1.5/bin" Step 3: Execute "service.bat install", you should see "The service 'Tomcat8' has been installed."
+     	Trouble shoot: If you see an error message "JRE_HOME not found", please make sure that the environment variable "JRE_HOME" take effect.
+	 Step 4(Optional): Edit your fire wall inbound rule for allowing 18443 port.
+	 	Tip: You can change the default 18443 port to any other port.

 Startup:
      Double click "tomcat8w.exe",  you will see a GUI.
      Switch to "Java" tab, and adjust the "Maximum memory pool" to "512" or bigger, Click "Apply"